gcosma/COP509/README.md

 4. Do not forget to clean the reviews with **lowercase**, otherwise, you may get an error on using word2vector embeddings for classification.

-# Week 1, Day 4 Friday: LSI for Information Retrieval (non-machine learning)
+# Week 4: LSI for Information Retrieval (non-machine learning)
 ---

 **Lecture Material**